passiomatic/coldsweat/README.md

 ## Upgrading from previous versions

-Coldsweat 0.9.1 works with newer versions of Requests, WebOb and Peewee packages.
+Coldsweat 0.9.2 works with a newer version of the Peewee package.
 To update run:

     pip install -r requirements.txt